 - Revisit a shared purpose.
 What has changed during the pandemic?
 How have the perspectives of the team purpose changed?
 How do you continue delivering value under the new conditions?

 - Reassess available resources.
 What does the team need?
-What are the current resources and how do you access them?
+What are the current resources and how do we access them?
 How has the pandemic affected your toolkit and partnerships?

 - Understanding team member constraints.
 How has the pandemic affected individual contributions to the team?
 How can the team best support its members?
 How do you rebalance task loads?